syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Migration-from-Microsoft-Office-Automation-to-Essential-DocIO.md

 {% endhighlight %}

-> Note: For more information on working with the comments using DocIO, you can refer to the online documentation link:
+N> For more information on working with the comments using DocIO, you can refer to the online documentation link:

 [http://help.syncfusion.com/Ug_101/Reporting/DocIO/Windows%20Forms/default.htm#!documents/44143comment.htm](http://help.syncfusion.com/Ug_101/Reporting/DocIO/Windows%20Forms/default.htm)